Audio glossary

 range

-The frequency range indicates an exactly defined range between and the highest tone in which a loudspeaker can reproduce measured or audible signals.
+The frequency range indicates a precisely defined range between and the highest tone a speaker can reproduce and the lowest.
 For example, from 45 - 20000 Hz.

-Haas effectThe Haas effect, or the Precedence Effect, is a Psychoacoustic Effect described by Helmut Haas as the ability of our ears to localise sounds coming from anywhere around us.
+Haas effectThe Haas effect, or the Precedence Effect, is a psychoacoustic Effect described by Helmut Haas as the ability of our ears to locate sounds coming from anywhere around us.

 HDMIMulti-vendor interface to transmit (especially) video signals.
 Abbreviation for "High Definition Multimedia Interface".